andyperlitch/tabled/README.md

 ###`format` (optional)

-`Function` or `String` If a function, it should return a string, DOM element, or jQuery object to be used as the value of the row.
+`Function` or `String` If a function, it should return a string to be used as the value of the row.
 Receives the value of `model.get(column.key)` and the model itself as arguments:

     format: function(value, model) {
-        // return something here
+        // return string here
-        // note: under the hood, this value is added with $().append() }
+    }

 If it is a string, it should be one of the predefined formatting functions: